wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### Checking whether a header is present in the request

 Applications sometimes need to check the availability of a header before proceeding to something like reading the header value.
-You can use the `hasHeader`  function in the request object for this purpose.
+You can use the `hasHeader`  function of the `request` object for this purpose.

 #### Examples